|

 Anshul Singh

-- Multimodal reasoning for multi-tabular data using Vision-Language Models
+- Multi-tabular reasoning using Vision-Language Models

 - Multilingual alignment for low-resource Indic languages